MicrosoftDocs/sql-docs/docs/advanced-analytics/java/extension-java.md

 On Linux, the **mssql-server-extensibility-java** package automatically installs JRE 1.8 if it is not already installed.
 Installation scripts also add the JVM path to an environment variable called JAVA_HOME.

 On Windows, we recommend installing the JDK under the default /Program Files/ folder if possible.
 Otherwise, extra configuration is required to grant permissions to executables.
-For more information, see [Install on Windows](#install-on-windows).
+For more information, see the [grant permissions (Windows)](#perms-nonwindows) section in this document.

 > [!Note]
 > Given that Java is backwards compatible, earlier versions might work, but the supported and tested versions for this early CTP release are listed in the table.